-Figure 6: Average Incremental Cost for Colorado ZEVs Compared with Combustion Vehicles
+Figure 6: Average Incremental Cost for New Mexico ZEVs Compared with Combustion Vehicles

-Figure 6 shows projected average lifetime incremental costs for new ZEVs purchased in Colorado compared with lifetime costs for combustion vehicles purchased in the same MY; the bars show fleet average values for all LD ZEVs purchased each year under the ACC II Full + Clean Grid scenario.
+Figure 6 shows projected average lifetime incremental costs for new ZEVs purchased in New Mexico compared with lifetime costs for combustion vehicles purchased in the same MY; the bars show fleet average values for all LD ZEVs purchased each year under the ACC II Full + Clean Grid scenario.
 Incremental fuel and maintenance costs are discounted lifetime costs, assuming 16-year vehicle life, and 7 percent annual discount rate.

-As shown, the average LD ZEV in Colorado is projected to produce between \$12,500 and \$16,600 in discounted fuel and maintenance cost savings over its lifetime.
-The average LD ZEV purchased in MY 2027 will cost nearly \$740 more than an ICE vehicle, but the fuel and maintenance savings outweigh the projected incremental cost of vehicle as well as the charger costs, resulting in nearly \$14,250 in lifetime savings.
-For MY 2030 and beyond, the average ZEV purchase price is projected to be lower than the average ICE vehicle, such that the ZEV owners will realize savings up to \$16,600 over the lifetime of the vehicle.
+As shown, the average LD ZEV in New Mexico is projected to produce between \$12,000 and \$17,000 in discounted fuel and maintenance cost savings over its lifetime.
+The average LD ZEV and charger purchased in MY 2027 will cost \$2,100 more than an ICE vehicle, but the fuel and maintenance savings outweigh the projected incremental cost of vehicle as well as the charger costs, resulting in nearly \$14,000 in lifetime savings.
+For MY 2030 and beyond, the average ZEV purchase price is projected to be lower than the average ICE vehicle, such that the ZEV owners will realize savings up to \$16,800 over the lifetime of the vehicle.
 Net fuel costs shown in Figure 6 do not account for utility customer savings (discussed further below) and their potential to reduce utility rates - if these adjustments were included, net fuel savings and the resulting lifetime savings would be higher.